Local (and Devon League) Event

 Pre Event Information

-This is a local event hosted in the mixed woodland of the Great Plantation, which is home to roe deer, woodland birds and the rare pearl-bordered fritillary butterfly.
+This is a local event (and Devon League event) hosted in the mixed woodland of the Great Plantation, which is home to roe deer, woodland birds and the rare pearl-bordered fritillary butterfly.

 This event will use a recently updated map, produced by Mike Wimpenny.